The different options for leasing an electric car: LMD, LLD and LOA

 Paying interest

-When you finance the purchase of an electric car on credityou'll have to pay interest on top of the amount borrowed.
-This interest can represent a substantial sum, which increases the total cost of the car.
+When you finance buying an electric car on creditIf you decide to take out a loan, you will have to pay interest on top of the amount borrowed.
+This interest can represent a significant sum, which increases the total cost of the car.
 Liberal professionals who choose this option should therefore be aware that the total cost of the car will be higher than if they had paid cash.

 Pay additional costs